Oregon Route 39: Route description

 Oregon Route 39 begins at an interchange with U.S. Route 97, north of downtown Klamath Falls, and just west of the main campus of the Oregon Institute of Technology.
-For the first 5 mi of its existence, it is an urban expressway, known locally as either Kit Carson Way or as the East Side Bypass, that skirts the eastern edge of Klamath Falls.
+For the first 5 mi of its existence, it is an urban expressway, known locally as either Crater Lake Parkway, the Alameda Bypass, or as the East Side Bypass, that skirts the eastern edge of Klamath Falls.
 The northernmost mile or so is shared with U.S. Route 97 Business, which departs from OR 39 and heads downtown via Esplanade Street.

 East of the junction with Main Street, OR 39 continues in a southeasterly direction, skirting the main business district.
-The East Side Bypass ends at an intersection with 6th Street (OR 39 Business), in the eastern suburb of Altamont.
-OR 39 then heads east-southeast on 6th street for several more miles, until an intersection with Oregon Route 140.
+The East Side Bypass ends at an intersection with South 6th Street, in the eastern suburb of Altamont.
+OR 39 then heads east-southeast on South 6th street for several more miles, until an intersection with Oregon Route 140.

 From U.S. Route 97, including the concurrency with U.S. 97 Business, to its departure from OR 140, including the concurrency, OR 39 consists of concurrent parts of the Klamath Falls-Malin Highway No. 50 (see Oregon highways and routes) and the Klamath Falls-Lakeview Highway No. 20.

 At that intersection, OR 39 then turns due south, and is now known as the Klamath Falls-Malin Highway.
 OR 39 shares an alignment with OR 140 for about two miles (3 km), until OR 140 west diverges once again as the Southside Expressway.
 OR 39 then leave the Klamath Falls metropolitan area, and heads south-southeast for about 12 mi, until it reaches the town of Merrill.
 The highway then turns due east, running parallel to the California border.
 About 2 mi east of Merrill, OR 39 and the Klamath Falls-Malin Highway depart; with the latter continuing east towards Malin, and OR 39 turning southeast.
 It runs southeast for 2 more miles as the Hatfield Highway No. 426 ending at the California border.
 The highway continues into California as State Route 139, which continues on to Tulelake, Canby, California, and other points in Northern California.
 At the state line is an intersection with State Route 161.
 Via State Route 299 and U.S. Route 395, one may continue on to Reno, Nevada.